 Unfortunately, I’ve never been able to experience a water birth.
 Even though I was able to move around freely with my second, the hospital where I birthed had no tubs in the room at the time (they do now!).
 But, I was able to use the shower.
 My favorite part of labor was sitting on the birthing ball in the shower.
 I rocked back and forth on the ball, draped my torso across a chair, and let my husband and doula spray hot, hot water over me.
 The water was the most comforting pain relief technique for me!

 Image by sundaykofax

-Not only did my husband, doula and midwife attend my second birth, but I was super spoiled to also have a good friend who is a professional massage therapist as part of my birthing team.
+Not only did my husband, doula and midwife attend my second birth, but I was also super spoiled to also have a good friend who is a professional massage therapist as part of my birthing team.
 I found massage and counter pressure on my back very helpful in pain relief.

 With my first, I was only allowed to chew on ice chips.
 Whew–that wasn’t fun!
-With my second, my doula kept me well hydrated with water mixed with Emergent C. A dehydrated body will make the cramping much worse.
+With my second, my doula kept me well hydrated with water mixed with Emergen C. A dehydrated body will make the cramping much worse.
 Unless it’s against hospital policy (which, it may be if you are hooked up to machines and medications), I would advise taking in plenty of fluids during labor!

 Image by goldberg

 Even though I had a highly medicated labor (pitocin, a catheter, stadol, etc.) with my first, I still managed through with no pain medications my first 8 hours.
 But I had no idea how to breathe.
 Instead of taking long, deep breaths, I took short breaths and tensed up.
 This only increased the pain.
 With my second, taking deep, deep breaths in and slowly breathing out really helped keep me relaxed and helped keep the pain manageable.